Skip to content

 If you can’t find the answer in the FAQ. please use this form to contact us with your question.

 Yes.
-The 2024 competition is ALL MANUAL flightno coding necessary.
+The 2025 competition is ALL MANUAL flight, no coding necessary.

-“Identify up to three (1-3) ways a drone may be used after a natural disaster.”
+“Identify up to three (1-3) ways a drone may be used in the energy industry.”

-• Research about how drones may be used after natural disasters
+- Research about how drones may be used in the energy industry.

 Teams manually pilot their drone through various theme-based missions.
 Teams attempt to complete missions and score the most points within one (1) minute.